rapid7/insightconnect-plugins/sentinelone/help.md

 # Version History

+* 3.2.0 - Update ID input for Fetch Threats File action to a string
 * 3.1.0 - Add new action Fetch Threats File
 * 3.0.0 - Update help.md for the Extension Library | Update title in action Blacklist by IOC Hash, Get Activities, Count Summary and Connect to Network
 * 2.1.1 - Upgrade trigger Get Threats to only return threats since trigger start